mdn/curriculum/curriculum/2-core/3-css-fundamentals.md

 Learning outcomes:

-- The purpose of CSS — to style, layout, and provide other visual enhancements to web pages (such as animation).
+- The purpose of CSS — style, layout, and provide other visual enhancements to web pages (such as animation).

-- Key CSS syntax
+- Key CSS syntax:

-  - Rules
+  - Rules.

-  - Selectors
+  - Selectors.

-  - Declarations
+  - Declarations.

-  - Properties
+  - Properties (including custom properties).

-    - Custom properties

-  - Values
+  - Values (including shorthand values).

-    - Shorthand values

-  - At-rules and descriptors
+  - At-rules and descriptors.

-- Default browser styles — understand that the browser provides default CSS styling to HTML elements so that it is in some way usable even with no user-defined styles at all.
+- Default browser styles — understand that the browser provides default CSS styling to HTML elements so that it is in some way usable even with no user-defined styles at all:

   - Understand also therefore that HTML has nothing to do with styling.

   - Use this to reinforce the idea of separating semantics and structure (semantic HTML) from presentation (CSS), and not using presentational markup.

-  - Study CSS resets, first to prove that browser styles exist and show what a page looks like when they are removed, but also as a technique for providing a blank canvas for developers to build their own styles on.
+  - Study CSS resets, first to prove that browser styles exist and show what a page looks like when they are removed, but also as a technique for providing a blank canvas for developers to build styles on top of.

-- Applying CSS to an HTML document — inline styles, internal stylesheets, external stylesheets
+- Applying CSS to an HTML document — inline styles, internal stylesheets, external stylesheets:

-  - Why external stylesheets are usually the best option
+  - Why external stylesheets are usually the best option.

 Resources: